uswds/uswds-site/pages/whats-new/overview.md

 <a class="usa-button margin-top-105"
   href="{{ site.baseurl }}/about/whats-new/all/">
-  See all USWDS news and updates
+  See all USWDS news and events
 </a>

 <div class="usa-card usa-card--flag usa-card--media-right whats-new-card--monthly-call">